Within Siem Reap and beyond, Cambodia is completely safe to travel to with the right precautions.

 To stay safe travellers should be aware of their belongings, use ATMs in covered places, not go inside strangers’ homes, avoid any drug use and avoid travel at night if possible.

-Travel insurance should cover you in the event of any of the aforementioned scenarios happening.
+Travel insurance should cover you in the event of many of the aforementioned scenarios happening.
 If medical treatment is needed in the case of assault or gun violence then travel insurance should cover you so long as you opted for a plan with medical coverage.

 Is the food and drink safe in Cambodia?